aws/iot-atlas/content/glossary/vocabulary.md

 > a device's data density is: `density = sample frequency * sample size * reporting frequency`

 ### Endpoint
-> an endpoint is ...tbd
+> an endpoint is another name for a device, but often describing a device as an endpoint also implies the device operates on-premises with limited connectivity to the cloud

 ### Limited Production
 > effort to validate customer acceptance of the project's edge and cloud software at scale, in order to meet the majority of customer use-cases with a blueprint for mass production.